INTRODUCTION

 Spending Affordability Assumptions

-The County Charter (Section 305) requires that the Council adopt spending affordability guidelines for the capital and operating budgets.
+The Charter of Montgomery County, Maryland (Section 305) requires that the Council adopt spending affordability guidelines for the capital and operating budgets.
 Spending affordability guidelines for the CIP have been interpreted in County law to be limits on the amount of general obligation debt and Park and Planning debt that may be approved for expenditure in the CIP.
 Spending affordability guidelines are adopted in odd-numbered calendar years and limit the amount of general obligation debt that may be approved for the first year, the second year, and for the entire six years of the CIP.
 Similar provisions cover the bonds issued by M-NCPPC.

 The Montgomery and Prince George's County Councils adopt one-year spending limits for WSSC Water.
 These spending control limits include guidelines for new debt and annual debt service.